mitsuba-renderer/enoki/docs/index.rst

-Enoki — structured vectorization and differentiation on modern processor architectures
+Enoki: structured vectorization and differentiation on modern processor architectures
 ======================================================================================

 .. only:: not latex